BrandonBell2025/SweetViolet/README.md

   - **Description**: Deletes a specific meal plan by ID.
   - **Response**: Returns success if deleted or error if not found.
+  -

+### Ingredient Matching Endpoint

+#### Overview
+The ingredient matching feature enables users to convert generic ingredient names (e.g., "granulated sugar") into real Trader Joe's products or their closest substitutes.
+This functionality enhances the shopping experience by aligning recipes with available products at Trader Joe's.

+#### How It Works
+1. **CSV Data Source**:
+   - The system uses a pre-defined CSV file (`remade_recipes.csv`) that maps generic ingredients to Trader Joe's items or appropriate substitutes.
+   - Each row in the CSV file contains:
+     - **Column 1**: Generic ingredient name.
+     - **Column 2**: Corresponding Trader Joe's product or a substitute.

+2. **Data Processing**:
+   - The CSV is loaded into a Python dictionary (`ingredient_matches`) for fast lookup.
+   - During the loading process:
+     - Numbers, dots, and leading whitespace are stripped from ingredient names.
+     - Values prefixed with `"No direct match.
+Substitute:"` are cleaned to only include the substitute text.
+     - All keys are normalized to lowercase for case-insensitive matching.

+3. **API Endpoint**:
+   - The `/get-matches` endpoint takes a list of ingredients as input and returns their Trader Joe's matches or substitutes.
+   - Unmatched ingredients are labeled as `"No match found"`.

+#### Endpoint Details

+##### URL
+`POST /get-matches`

+##### Request Body
+The API expects a JSON object with a list of ingredients:
+    ```json
+    {
+      "ingredients": [
+        "granulated sugar",
+        "marinated artichoke"
+      ]
+    }

+---

+### Future Improvements

+1. Enhanced AI Integration: Use more personalized algorithms for meal recommendations.
+2. Real-time User Feedback: Implement feedback mechanisms to refine recommendations.
+3. Mobile App Integration: Build a mobile-friendly API for easier access.